James Chin: Controversies

+In a 2018 paper in Applied Economics, Chin was cited by the author as saying the official prevalence of AIDS from UNAIDS was unreliable and often "sometimes deliberately" exaggerated.

 Memberships and board positions

 During his public health career, Chin has held leadership positions at state, national, and international organizations and received recognition for his work as an infectious disease epidemiologist.